rmm2287/rmm2287/README.md

 - 👯 I’m looking to collaborate on projects investigating social services and urban challenges
 - 😄 Pronouns: she, her, her
 - 🍪 Fun fact: I love to bake, espeically cookies
+- 🍁 Favorite season: Fall!
+But a close second is spring 🌹